Quantum Filtering and Stabilization of Dissipative Quantum Systems via Augmented Neural Ordinary Differential Equations: Results and Discussions

-The table~\ref{tab:Phase-1} summarizes the MSE performance of the model in predicting the qubit Bloch state components ($x(t)$, $y(t)$, $z(t)$) and system parameters ($\Delta(t)$, $\gamma(t)$) under WD and OOD test settings.
-For each quantity, the reported values are expressed as mean and standard deviation in all test trajectories.
+Table~\ref {tab:Phase-1} summarizes the MSE performance of the model in predicting the qubit Bloch state components ($x(t)$, $y(t)$, $z(t)$) and system parameters ($\Delta(t)$, $\gamma(t)$) under WD and OOD test settings.
 The results indicate that the model achieves better performance with minimal error under WD, with low MSE values across all states and parameter estimates.
 Under OOD settings, performance degrades as expected—particularly for $y(t)$ and $\Delta(t)$—but remains within acceptable error margins, highlighting the model’s reasonable generalization capability even when tested beyond the training distribution.

 Figure~\ref{Fig.4} shows an efficient decrease in MSE loss during phase 1.
 The use of a physics-informed loss function ensured that the model respected the underlying physical laws of the system.
 Notably, the residuals of the Bloch equations decreased significantly, indicating that the predictions were accurate and physically consistent.
 Figure~\ref{Fig.5} presents the distribution of MSE values per trajectory on the training dataset, reflecting the model’s prediction precision performance.
 The sharp peak around MSE $\approx 0.0006-0.0008$ indicates that most trajectories were predicted with high precision, suggesting strong model performance on typical training data.
 The distribution exhibits a tail on the right that extends toward the MSE $\approx 0.005$, which implies that a smaller subset of trajectories experienced higher prediction errors, likely due to complex dynamics or rare parameter configurations.
 Minor ripples in the tail may indicate the presence of structurally distinct trajectory classes or slight under-smoothing in the density estimate.
 This shows that the model generalizes well across the training distribution.